 Enroll today for $325 online or by phone.
-This includes/provides a motorcycle (Honda 250), a helmet, a Rider Handbook, a road exam/skills evaluation for licensing and a completion card (for students who pass the exam).
+This includes/provides a motorcycle (Suzuki TU250), a helmet, a Rider Handbook, a road exam/skills evaluation for licensing and a completion card (for students who pass the exam).

-We provide Honda Nighthawk 250s.
+We provide Suzuki TU250s.
 Smaller motorcycles are available to accommodate students who need a smaller motorcycle.
 Students cannot use their own motorcycle/scooter.

-The Motorcycle Riding School provide helmets for use during scheduled riding dates.
-However, if you have your own DOT approved helmet, you may bring it.
-However, if you already have a helmet you may use it.
+The Motorcycle Riding School does provide helmets for use during scheduled riding dates.
+However, if you have your own DOT approved helmet, you may use it, subject to Rider Coach approval.

 If you are not interested in being licensed then a permit is not necessary.
 If you would like to be licensed in MA, then you must have and bring your motorcycle permit to your classroom date.
 For out of state residents, you may take our course without a permit, but you should check your state's licensing policy.

 You must go to any full service RMV office, no appointment is necessary.
 To get your permit, you must pass a computerized, multiple choice exam.
 Many of the questions are simply rules of the road and are not motorcycle specific.
-We strongly advise you to read the Drivers Manual that is available at all RMV locations as well as on their website.
+We strongly advise you to read the Motorcycle Manual that is available on the RMV website.